Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 \subsection{2D distribution of the PNe in the Galactic plane}

-The distances derived in this work can be used to study the 2D distribution of the PNe in the Galactic plane.
-In Fig. \ref{fig:mw_spiral_arms}, the distribution of the PNe in the Galactic plane is plotted and, in order to interpret the distribution, the spiral arms and the Galactic bar positions are over-plotted in the figure, as described in the caption.
-It is possible to see a good correspondence between the PNe distribution and the expected positions of the spiral arms and the Galactic bar.
+The 415 PNe with Bayesian distances based on \textit{Gaia} DR3 parallaxes enable a study of the 2D distribution of PNe in the Galactic plane.
+Fig. \ref{fig:mw_spiral_arms} shows this distribution, with the spiral arms and Galactic bar over-plotted for context (see caption).
+Since PN progenitor stars span a wide range of ages and most of them likely have ages $<4$\,Gyr \citep{maciel13}, they are not expected to strictly trace the spiral arms.
+However, the distribution shown in Fig. 6 reveals concentrations in regions that coincide with the expected locations of the spiral arms.
+Similarly, in the central regions, they are concentrated where the bulge and bar are expected to exist.

-Most of the PNe likely have ages $<4$\,Gyr \citep{maciel13} and, therefore, they are not expected to be tracers of the spiral arms.
-However, as seen in Fig. \ref{fig:mw_spiral_arms}, some PNe are located in the spiral arms, as well as in the bulge/bar region.
+In quadrant IV there are PNe located in the Norma-Outer and Scutum-Centaurus arms.
+We also observe an overdensity of PNe in the Local arm, near the corotation radius \citep{dias19}.
+In quadrants I and II the number of PNe drops beyond the Norma-Outer arm.
 Beyond the Galactic Center, in the I and IV quadrants, we cannot obtain distances for the PNe using the Bayesian method, because the parallaxes for these sources cannot be measured.
-In the figure some radial migration can be seen, specially in the outer regions in the II and III quadrants.
+In quadrant III, three PNe are located far beyond the Norma-Outer arm, which may suggest either radial migration or large distance uncertainties.
 The data also capture the the higher interstellar extinction in the direction of the central regions of the Galaxy, meanwhile in the solar neighborhood the extinctions are lower.
-The distribution of PNe in Fig. \ref{fig:mw_spiral_arms} makes us confident that the Bayesian distances derived in this work are one of the best PNe distances available to study the radial chemical abundance gradients in the Milky Way.